M J Gleeson: History

-By the end of the year, the group was concentrating on urban regeneration, residential property management and land trading.
-However, substantial losses were again incurred in 2008 and 2009; costs were cut and the geographical focus was narrowed to the north of England.
-Following the departure of CEO Jolyon Harrison, appointed in 2012, James Thomson, former CEO of Keepmoat Homes, was appointed chief executive officer on an interim basis in June 2019.
+During 2019, Harrison parted ways with the firm amid disagreements over executive pay; he was replaced by James Thomson, former CEO of Keepmoat Homes, was appointed chief executive officer on an interim basis in June 2019.
 In April 2022, Thomson announced his intention to stand down on 31 December 2022, with Vistry Group's chief operating officer Graham Prothero (formerly CEO at Galliford Try) nominated as his successor.